Stewartville Public Schools

 7th Grade Life Science uses the Holt Science and Technology Life Science text.
 Numerous hands-on activities are used to reinforce learning and concepts in this class.
 Students learn about the organization of living matter, from atoms to the biosphere.
 There is a strong emphasis on cell biology, human anatomy, and ecology.
 Students also cover the periodic table and elements.

-9th grade Physical Science is designed as an introductory class in chemistry and physics.
-Topics covered include the scientific method, matter and its properties, atomic structure, chemical reations, motion, forces, mechanical energy, electricity, and magnetism.
-Special emphasis is placed on problem-solving and being able to describe scince in the everyday life.
-The textbook for this year-long course is Conceptual Physical Science Explorations, by Hewitt/Suchocki/Hewitt.
+9th-grade Physical Science is designed as an introductory class in chemistry and physics.
+Topics covered include the scientific method, matter and its properties, atomic structure, chemical reactions, motion, forces, mechanical energy, electricity, and magnetism.
+Special emphasis is placed on problem-solving and being able to describe science in everyday life.
+The textbook for this year-long course is McGraw-Hill Physical Science.

-Chemistry is a concept-intensive course that will greatly assist students furthering their educations at the post-secondary level.
+Chemistry is a concept-intensive course that will greatly assist students in furthering their education at the post-secondary level.
 It is designed for the general student body and is not as math intensive as Advanced Chemistry.
 The textbook used is Holt's Modern Chemistry.
-Advanced Chemistry is a lab intensive course designed to prepare stuents for college science classes.
+Advanced Chemistry is a lab-intensive course designed to prepare students for college science classes.
 There is a strong emphasis on experimental design, technique, and publication.
 The Modern Chemistry text is also used in the class.